FAQ

 Do I need special hardware?

-No. Any modern laptop with Chrome installed is sufficient.
-No audio interface, no dedicated microphone, and no software download is required.
-A quality external microphone and headphones will improve audio fidelity, but the built-in laptop mic and speaker work for most scenarios.
+No. Any modern laptop with a modern web browser is sufficient.
+No special audio interface, no dedicated microphone, and no software download is required.
+Earbuds or headphones recommended — otherwise the reference track will bleed into the recording.

 How Lyrekos Works